Nucleomics-VIB/bionano-tools/README.md

 ### **bnxreheader.pl**

-The perl script **[bnxreheader.pl](general-tools/bnxreheader.pl)** will swap teh BNX header of a badly formatted BNX file with a correct header from a related BNX file.
-Made to correct multiple format issues in headers originated from IrysView 2.4 filtering or masking repeats.
-The resulting file can be viewed in IGV together with BNG data.
+The perl script **[bnxreheader.pl](general-tools/bnxreheader.pl)** will swap the BNX header of a badly formatted BNX file with a correct header from a related BNX file.
+This script was made to correct multiple syntax issues in headers originated from IrysView 2.4 filtering or masking of repeats.

 **bnxclnheader.pl -h**
 ```bash